dmbaturin/iproute2-cheatsheet/site/index.md

 ip rule add from 192.0.2.0/24 lookup 20 priority 20
 ```

-Note: Rules are traversed from the lowest to the highest priority and processing stops on the first match, so you need to put more specific rules before less specific.
+Note: Rules are traversed from the lowest to the highest priority, and processing stops on the first match, so you need to put more specific rules before less specific ones.
 The example above demonstrates rules for 192.0.2.0/24 and its subnet 192.0.2.0/25.
 If the priorities were reversed and the rule for /25 was placed after the rule for /24, it would never be reached.

 <h3 id="ip-rule-show">Show all rules</h3>